Something's Got to Give: Monroe's last day on the set

 On Friday, June 1, 1962, Monroe had planned to celebrate her 36th birthday on set.
 However, Cukor insisted that they wait until the end of the working day because he wanted to get a "full day's work out of her."
 On set, she, Martin and Wally Cox filmed a scene in the courtyard set, where Ellen tries to convince Nick that Cox's character was her island partner.
-At 6:00 pm, Monroe's stand-in, Evelyn Moriarty, wheeled out a seven-dollar sheet cake that had been purchased that morning at the Los Angeles Farmers Market.
+At 6:00 pm, Monroe's stand-in and close friend, Evelyn Moriarty, wheeled out a seven-dollar sheet cake that had been purchased that morning at the Los Angeles Farmers Market.
 Seven Fourth of July sparkles and a bikini-clad miniature doll adorned atop the cake.
-As the traditional birthday song was sung, Allan Snyder and Cox poured champagne for those on set.
+As the traditional birthday song was sung, Cox and Monroe's personal makeup artist Allan "Whitey" Snyder poured champagne for those on set.
 Monroe was given a hand-drawn birthday card, signed by the cast and crew.
 Inside, there was a cartoon drawing of Monroe in the nude holding a towel, which read "Happy Birthday (Suit)" in reference to her nude pool sequence.

 A half-hour had passed, and everyone had left the party.
 Monroe next left the party with Cox in a limousine, wearing a cashmere suit and mink hat she had worn while filming that day.
 Her former husband Joe DiMaggio was out of the United States at the time.
 Nevertheless, Monroe left to attend a fundraising baseball game for muscular dystrophy at Dodger Stadium that evening.
 Martin's youngest son Dino accompanied them, and Joe DiMaggio Jr. was Monroe's escort as they arrived at the Dodgers Stadium.
 After the game, Monroe dined at the Chasen's restaurant and then the Italian gourmet restaurant La Scala, before returning home at 12:30 am.